User Permissions

 If a site exceeds the license limitations on any of the license types (Internal User & Partner Organization User), the administrator will not be allowed to create any new users until the license count is decreased and no longer exceeds the license limit.
 When the license limit is reached, an error message appears instructing the administrator to contact Customer Support and purchase additional licenses.

-In Oracle CPQ 23C and later, user license counting was modified to exclude Web Services Only users in the count.
+User license count excludes Web Services Only users in the count.
 In addition, once the maximum number of licenses is allocated, Web Services Only users can still be added to the site.

-- Only Application Administrator/SuperUser or FullAccess users can view or modify other user profiles.
+- Only Application Administrator or FullAccess users with proper permissions can view or modify other user profiles.
 All lower access users can only view and modify their own profile.

-- Administrative functions can only be performed by FullAccess users, including Application Administrator/SuperUser.
+- Administrative functions can only be performed by FullAccess users, including the Application Administrator.
 Admin functions include making changes to configuration (adding attributes, creating rules, and so on) and modifying Commerce Processes.

 - A Restricted Admin User has no access to other areas of the administration platform.
 If a FullAccess user is restricted from any Product Family or Data Table (by folder), the user will automatically lose access to other areas of the Administration Platform.
 The user will only have access to the Product Family and/or Data Table that the SuperUser has allowed them access to.